pyllyukko/user.js/README.md

 ln -s ../user.js/user.js user.js
 ````

+Do note that these settings alter your browser behaviour quite a bit, so it is recommended to either create a completely new [profile][15] for Firefox or backup your existing profile directory before putting the ```user.js``` file in place.

 Whenever you want to update your local copy of the repository, just use ````git pull```` and restart Firefox.

 ### Android